lyonenergyfutures/lyonenergyfutures-website/content/blog/2022-10-20-triggernometry-climate-activism-is-religion.md

 ---
 Marian is untroubled by any of this because, in neoclassical economic theory, human economic activity is limited not by the number of atoms on the planet, but by the cost of those atoms.
 As scarcity arises, cost rises.
 As cost rises, incentives to find alternatives rise, those incentives yield new discoveries, and costs lower.
 The engine of this is human ingenuity, expressed through technology.

-Marin is unaware of the defining -- and crippling -- effect that energy scarcity has on our ability to response to resource scarcity, and the circular argument embedded in his faith in the ability of technology to solve energy scarcity.
+Marian is unaware of the defining -- and crippling -- effect that energy scarcity has on our ability to response to resource scarcity, and the circular argument embedded in his faith in the ability of technology to solve energy scarcity.

 ### The illusion of permanent growth -- affordable vs. unaffordable energy